khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - help acquire technical skills required to create and maintain a personal website
 - primarily practical with some theory to induce discussions on the effective use of digital technologies

-## module outcomes

-By the end of this module, you should have

-- a deeper understanding of digital literacies, as well as the confidence and ability to use a broad range of digital technologies
-- the ability to discuss the material covered on the module and to demonstrate this competence through coursework, seminar discussions and the creation of a website
-- a good understanding of topics and debates that are central to the digital world
-- confidence in using a number of specialised terms and terminology on digital technologies
-- a deeper understanding of the impacts of digital technologies on society and human life

 ## module assignment
 One GitHub repository containing at least three files:
   - README.md file: